Dawson's Creek

 With the recent passing of James Van Der Beek, I wanted to express my condolences and talk about the profound impact Dawson's Creek has had on me.

-See, I may have been too young to watch it as it premiered, but I always wanted to watch it.
-There were re-runs that came on TV really late (3am), but for me, that wasn't so out of the ordinary.
-Still, I was usually upstairs in bed by then so staying downstairs to watch it was a feat.
+See, I may have been too young to watch it when it premiered, but I always wanted to.
+There were reruns that came on TV really late (3am), but for me, that wasn't so out of the ordinary.
+Still, I was usually upstairs in bed by then, so staying downstairs to watch it was a feat.

 Well, what do you think I did?
 I stayed up.
 One more episode to end my night at 5am and crawl back into bed for 2 lousy hours of sleep.
 It was fun, and I was determined to watch it, but there was no way I was gonna do that again.

-I finally had a good group of friends, boy drama, and a bit of a summer fling...
+During senior year, I had a good group of friends, boy drama, and a bit of a summer fling before college.

-Meanwhile, the boy I had originally liked was becoming my best friend.
-Stayed up late, talking, laughing, bonding.
+Meanwhile, the boy I had originally liked in the spring was becoming my best friend (Garrett).
+We stayed up late, talking, laughing, bonding.

-Well, one night, while watching Dawson's Creek, I had an epiphany.
-I realized that the friendship I had with Garrett is what I wish I had in my relationship with my boyfriend.
+One night, while watching Dawson's Creek, I had an epiphany: The friendship I had with Garrett was what I wished I had in my relationship with my boyfriend.

 It was Dawson's Creek that really drove home what real love was supposed to look like.
-Yes, I've see all the romantic movies in the world but those weren't a depiction of real life.
-I've even seen plenty of teen soaps like One Tree Hill and even tween soaps like Degrassi, but the drama was so extreme it never really landed as "this could be me."
+Yes, I've seen all the romantic movies in the world, but those weren't a depiction of real life.
+I've even seen plenty of teen soaps like One Tree Hill and Degrassi, but the drama was so extreme that it never really landed as "this could be me."

 I know Dawson's Creek isn't real either, but it was pretty darn close.
 Maybe it stuck with me because I was in my first official relationship.
 I've had a relationship or two before, but they never actually called me their girlfriend, never held hands, walked down the halls together, celebrated Valentine's Day...

-Dawson's Creek made me realize that what I had with my boyfriend was not the love I deserve.
+Dawson's Creek made me realize that what I had with my boyfriend was not the love I deserved.
 I was settling.
 I had been settling in all those past relationships, begging for affections that were never given freely.
+Finally, the affections were free, but I was settling for crumbs when I deserved the full meal.

-I told Garrett I thought about breaking up with my boyfriend but that winter break was right around the corner and maybe it'll be better when we're able to see each other again.
+I told Garrett I thought about breaking up with my boyfriend, but since winter break was right around the corner, it might be better to wait to see how I feel when I see him in person.

 Well, my boyfriend must have sensed the fizzle too, or the shift in my friendship, because 3 weeks before Thanksgiving, he broke up with me.

-Now, I know I just said I wanted the same, but I wanted to at least wait till break to make the effort and try to make it work.
+Now, I know I just said I wanted the same, but at least I wanted to wait till break to make an effort to work it out.
 He bolted at the first sign of trouble.

 The first person I called was Garrett, of course.
-Not only did he make me feel better, he made me laugh, and made me forget about the breakup altogether.
+Not only did he make me feel better, but he also made me laugh and made me forget about the breakup altogether.

 It only took about a week before he told me how pretty I looked (despite being in my pajamas with no makeup and messy hair).
-I thought he was basically confessing his love for me.
-The flirting began and then my now ex-boyfriend said he made a mistake and wanted to try to work it out... but he kept changing his mind, flip flopping between wanting to work it out and saying it won't work.
+With all my preconceived notions and Dawson's Creek influences, I thought he was basically confessing his love for me.

-Every year I rewatch Dawson's Creek and reestablish that I'm so lucky I found my Pacey.
+Every year, I rewatch Dawson's Creek and reestablish that I'm so lucky I found my Pacey.
+(Yes, I'm Team Pacey, not Team Dawson, but that doesn't mean I don't love Dawson Leery)

 -Erica